 - Inconsistencies and duplication of data

-- High Inventory, material and human resource cost.
+- High Inventory, material, and human resource cost.

 These are some major drawbacks for which we need a solution.
-Well the Solution lies in Centralized Systems ie. ERP.
+Well, the Solution lies in Centralized Systems i.e., ERP.

 1) Data is maintained at a central location and is shared with various Departments

-- In this Case , all departments update a Central Information System
+In this case, all departments update a Central Information System.

-- The Sales Team has real-time information access to the products in inventory which is updated by the Inventory Department in the Centralized System
+- When Customer approaches the sales team to buy a product on an urgent basis.
+The Sales Team has real-time information access to the products in inventory which is updated by the Inventory Department in the Centralized System

-- The Shop Floor Team update their Man Power Status regularly in the Central Database which can be accessed by the HR department.
-In case of shortage of workforce
+- Thus, Data Duplication is avoided, and accurate data is made available.
+The Shop Floor Team update their Man Power Status regularly in the Central Database, which can be accessed by the HR department.

-- HR team starts recruitment process with considerable lead time to hire a suitable candidate at market price.
-Thus labor cost goes down
+- In case of shortage of workforce, HR team starts the recruitment process with considerable lead time to hire a suitable candidate at market price.
+Thus labor cost goes down.

-- It Eliminates the duplication, discontinuity and redundancy in data
+- It eliminates the duplication, discontinuity, and redundancy in data

 - Provides information across departments in real time.

-- Provides control over various business processes
+- SAP Company provides control over various business processes

 - Increases productivity, better inventory management, promotes quality, reduced material cost, effective human resources management, reduced overheads boosts profits

 - Better customer interaction and increased throughput.
 It also improves customer service